 Fasting has many benefits but continuing to eat foods high in sugar, refined flours or saturated fats is unlikely to give the same health benefits.

 The following healthy eating guidelines may be of use:

 - Eat a wide variety of fresh fruits and vegetables- -the more colours the better.
-Plants a rich in beneficial compounds that offer much protection for the body.
+Plants are rich in beneficial compounds that offer protection for the body.
 A rainbow food wheel can be a good way to track your daily intake.

 - Choose grass fed organic poultry and meat – it has a better balance of the omega fats and less antibiotics are used.
 The animal’s welfare standards are also better.